Marlowe-Haws/Lorenz-Turtle-Fractal-Generator/README.md

 # Choose:
     * Side length: length in pixels of the sides of polygons to be drawn.

     * Min sides: minimum number of sides of polygons drawn.

-    * Max sides: maximum number of sides of polygons drawn, if different than min, will create all polygons in the range min-max number of sides.
+    * Max sides: maximum number of sides of polygons drawn, if different than min,

+    will create all polygons in the range min-max number of sides.

     * Grouping: how many polygons are drawn in a group (there will be turns and movement between groups).

     * Angle 1: Angle of left turn made after each polygon is drawn, before drawing the next polygon.

     * Angle 2: Angle of left turn made after each group of polygons is drawn, before drawing the next group.

     * Movement length: distance moved between drawing groups of polygons.

     * Iterations: the number of groups drawn, effectively the total iterations.

-    * Increment amount: value of increment, which will accumulate and be fed into the sine wave function to distort the angle.
+    * Increment amount: value of increment, which will accumulate, and is fed into a sine wave function to distort the angle.

     * Golden ratio divisor: scalar value to reduce the magnitude of the golden ratio's effect on the Lorenz values.
     This is a divisor value, so you could enter a fraction to amplify instead.

     * Modulation magnitude: another scalar value to amplify or reduce the effect of the incremented value on the angle.

     * Lorenz multiplier: yet another scalar value to reduce the magnitude of the Lorenz effect on the angle (or increase if you so choose).

 So basically what's going on is you have many different "angles" from which to go about distorting the angles of the polygons that are drawn.